-We are committed to ensuring that the effect of all our loans, investments and activities, taken together, will (or is reasonably likely to) contribute to the reduction of greenhouse gas emissions globally.
+We are committed to ensuring that the effect of all relevant green, investments and activities overseen by the MAM Green Investments team, taken together, will (or is reasonably likely to) contribute to the reduction of greenhouse gas emissions globally.

-When assessing any particular loan, investment or activity, we will consider its impact on our ability to meet this wider objective.
-We will audit our progress every year, by assessing the aggregate effect of all our loans, investments and activities in that financial year, taken together with the effect of all such activities in all our previous financial years.
+When assessing any particular relevant green investment or activity, we will consider its impact on our ability to meet this wider objective.
+We will audit our progress every year, by assessing the aggregate effect of all our relevant green investments and activities in that financial year, taken together with the effect of all such activities in all our previous financial years.

 This principle recognises that some projects will have a greater impact than others.
-Progress to a lower carbon economy will not be direct or linear, but is likely to involve a number of incremental steps that, taken together, will contribute to fulfilling our larger mission.
+Progress to a lower carbon economy will not be direct or linear, but is likely to involve a number of incremental steps that, taken together, will contribute to fulfilling the larger mission.